 What About Contact Tracing and the COVID-Safe App?

 Contact tracing occurs when the government contacts people who they suspect have been in contact with someone who has an infectious disease.
 Contact tracing is not new, and has been used for years in relation to a number of infectious diseases.

 In order to speed up contact tracing during coronavirus, the Federal government has released a smartphone app called COVID-Safe, use of which is voluntary.
 Millions of Australians have already downloaded the app, but serious privacy concerns remain with how the data will be used and who will have access to it.

 Thorne Harbour Health has a guide to the CovidSafe app

 Thorne Harbour Health is Victoria’s leading health provider for LGBTI Victorians and people living with HIV.
 Thorne Harbour Health currently advises ALL Victorians against having casual sex.

 Information about government support payments is available on the Australian Government website.

 Seeking Work Outside the Sex Industry

 Many sex workers are currently considering their options and applying for work outside the sex industry.
 Once again, the law creates barriers to sex workers seeking alternative employment.
 Victoria’s anti-discrimination laws do not protect sex workers from discrimination by prospective employers.
 Fiona Patten’s Sex Work Review will consider many aspects of sex work, including any reforms to anti-discrimination laws.
-Individuals and groups can make written submissions until 17 July, 2020.

 © Sex Work Law Reform Victoria 2020

 Last updated: 1 October 2020